alavret/LoadAuditLogToCSVFile/README.md

    - File rotation is based on size (1 MB max, 5 backups).

 > [!WARNING]
-> To prevent conflicts with the CSV format (where separators is semicolons), when exporting mail logs, a semicolon is searched for in the Subject field and replaced with a string `&_semicolon_&`
+> To prevent conflicts with the CSV format (where separators is semicolons), when exporting mail logs, a semicolon symbol (`;`) is searched for in the Subject field and replaced with a string `&_semicolon_&`

 ## Parameters